kayshen1120/SeaweedFarmingTrendAnalyzer-LDA/README.md

 # Information Sharing in Seaweed Farming: Investigating the Dynamics of Participation in Facebook Groups Among Indonesian Seaweed Farmers

-installation and usage instructions, license and contributing information, and credits

 ## Context

 Seaweed farming is an important source of income for Indonesia's coastal communities.
 However, Indonesian seaweed farmers face challenges such as price transparency, market access, and access to quality seedlings.
 Like many other small-scale producers, they live at subsistence levels.